Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Knowledge Embedding Algorithms

-Similar as Eq.~(\ref{equ:optimisation}), an optimal solution to Eq.~(\ref{equ:optimisation2}) is also intractable.
-Therefore, } We measure the effectiveness with the increased depth of the tree (i.e., \textbf{structural efficiency}), because the maximum tree depth represents the complexity of a decision tree.
+Let $v$ be a node on $T$.
+We write $expand(T,v,f)$ for the tree $T$ after expanding node $v$ using feature $f$.
+We measure the effectiveness with the increased depth of the tree (i.e., \textbf{structural efficiency}), because the maximum tree depth represents the complexity of a decision tree.

+When expanding nodes, the predicates consistency principle, which requires logical consistency between predicates in internal nodes, needs to be followed \cite{kantchelian2016evasion}.
+Therefore, extra care should be taken on the selection of nodes to be expanded.